vorpalnet/blade/services/webrtc/README.md

 ## Late media

 An INVITE that arrives with no SDP is handled — the case the earlier product dropped.
-On this kind of call the offer and answer run in the opposite order on the network leg: the media server puts its offer in the `200 OK`, and the caller's answer is read back out of the `ACK`.
+On this kind of call the offer and answer run in the opposite order on the network dialog: the media server puts its offer in the `200 OK`, and the caller's answer is read back out of the `ACK`.

 This is the one path where `call.established` and `call.connected` are genuinely far apart in